Many drivers think their 4WD or AWD vehicle is the primary factor behind their winter commute safety.

 IS REAR-WHEEL DRIVE GOOD FOR SNOW?

 RWD is popular on peppy vehicles like sports cars and muscle cars.
 You may also see it on some SUVs and pickups.
-This is because RWD gives an even weight distribution and thus, better handling.
+This is because RWD gives an even weight distribution and therefore better handling in normal conditions.

 Pro tip for your RWD vehicle: try adding weight in the trunk to help increase traction.

 If you have a RWD vehicle that you don’t want to leave locked throughout the cold weather, we’d suggest a set of winter tires.
 They’ll offer a huge boost in traction and handling in winter and snowy conditions.
-That said, we still recommend being gentle on that throttle!
+We still recommend being gentle on that throttle!

 IS ALL-WHEEL DRIVE GOOD IN SNOW?